Case Study Of Apple Inc.

 Working capital.
 Competitive Pressure

-Inventory Turnover Price Range of competing Products
+Inventory Turnover Price Range of Competing Products

 Financial position (FP).
 Stability Position (SP) Average